Telehealth Now available

 Firstly, toenail fungal infection can occur when visiting places such as public showers/change rooms and some nail salons (where instruments may not be sterilised).
 In addition, contributing factors include the continual wearing of enclosed footwear (rarely allowing light to the feet) and trauma.

-PACT® is a photodynamic antimicrobial therapy that uses light to eliminate microorganisms.
+PACT® is a photodynamic antimicrobial therapy that uses a chemical reaction between light and a base to eliminate microorganisms.
 In addition, it is effective, safe and affordable.
 Additionally, it has many many benefits over conventional toenail fungus treatment methods.

 Most topical treatments require committed daily application and offer poor results.
 Additionally, Oral tablets have a good success rate, but they carry the risk of severe side effects such as liver damage.
 Additionally, Laser treatment for toenail fungus can be effective, but it is prohibitively expensive for many patients.